Donogh Dáll Ó Derrig

-Donogh Dáll Ó Derrig, aka Blind Donogh O'Derrick, was an Irish rapparee, executed December 1656.
+Donogh Dáll Ó Derrig, aka Blind Donogh O'Derrick, was an Irish rapparee executed in December 1656.

-Ó Derrig was a rapparee active in County Kildare in the early 1650s in the aftermath of the Irish Confederate Wars.
+Ó Derrig was active in County Kildare in the early 1650s, in the aftermath of the Irish Confederate Wars.

-A court-martial held at Kilkenny on 23 September 1653 found Murtagh Cullen and his wife guilty of sheltering Ó Derrig.
-Sentenced to death, they were allowed to draw lots to decide which of them would die.
-Upon Mrs. Cullen drawing the lot of death, the sentence was deferred on account of her pregnancy.
+A court-martial held in Kilkenny on 23 September 1653 found Murtagh Cullen and his wife guilty of sheltering Ó Derrig.
+Sentenced to death, they were allowed to draw lots to decide who would die.
+When Mrs. Cullen drew the death lot, the sentence was deferred due to her pregnancy.

-In July 1654 he led his band of outlaws and killed an Irishman working as a constable for the English, at Timolin in County Kildare.
+In July 1654, he led his band of outlaws and killed an Irishman working as a constable for the English in Timolin, County Kildare.